Cuomo Vows to Sue Feds Over Trump Tax Bill’s Discrimination Against New Yorkers

 A New York or California taxpayer who loses some of the benefit of the SALT deduction might invoke the First Amendment.
 If Congress enacted a law that explicitly taxed Democrats at higher rates than it taxed Republicans or vice-versa, that would be a clear violation of the First Amendment right to expressive association.
 That would also be true if, instead of expressly providing for different tax treatment of Democrats and Republicans, a statute used some proxy for political identification.
 Given the well-known phenomenon of “geographical sorting”—whereby people tend to live among like-minded people—geography is a fair proxy for political identification.

-There is also, says Dorf, an alternative line of attack based on Chief Justice Roberts’ theory of “equal sovereignty among the states” which he advanced in striking down key elements of the Voting Rights Act of 1965 as discriminatory toward southern states.
+There is also, says Dorf, an alternative line of attack based on Chief Justice John Roberts’s theory of “equal sovereignty among the states” which he advanced in striking down key elements of the Voting Rights Act of 1965 as discriminatory toward southern states.

 The trouble would be establishing that partisan or geographical malice, rather than some ostensibly legitimate general principle like not wanting to subsidize high state and local taxes, was behind the provision being challenged.
 But it makes sense for Cuomo politically to take up the fight in the courts.
-And if he loses, perhaps his strategy for coping with the new federal tax system will shift to the new state taxation methods – such as a substitution of deductible payroll taxes for less deductible income taxes – that he also hinted at today.
+And if he loses, perhaps his strategy for coping with the new federal tax system will shift to the new state taxation methods — such as a substitution of deductible payroll taxes for less deductible income taxes — which he also hinted at today.